bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ```

 Congratulations!
-You now have an SSM Command Document that will update a Bottlerocket node to the latest version of Bottlerocket.
+You now have an SSM Command Document that updates a Bottlerocket node to the latest version of Bottlerocket.

 ##### 2. Create the SSM Command Document for Rebooting Nodes